 Port Stephens is one of the East Coast of Australia’s (not so well kept) secrets.
 It doesn’t always feature on travellers plans when racing from Sydney to Cairns but Port Stephens is exactly the kind of place to show you why you need to slow down and experience everything Australia has to offer.
-This article will guide you through the best things to do in Port Stephens and give you some serious travel inspiration!
+This guide to Port Stephens will show you the best things to do and give you some serious travel inspiration!

 Port Stephens is located just 2.5 hours north of Sydney and covers an area larger than Sydney Harbour.
 The region’s main town is Nelson Bay but you’ll find natural beauty everywhere; mountains seemingly rising out of the ocean, wildlife reserves, dolphins and the largest moving sand dunes in the Southern Hemisphere.